Pinocchio (1940 film): Development

 In September 1937, during the production of Snow White and the Seven Dwarfs, animator Norman Ferguson brought a translated version of Carlo Collodi's 1883 Italian children's novel The Adventures of Pinocchio to the attention of Walt Disney.
 After reading the book, "Walt was busting his guts with enthusiasm," as Ferguson later recalled.
 Disney then commissioned storyboard artist Bianca Majolie to write a new story outline for the book, but after reading it, he felt her outline was too faithful.
 Pinocchio was intended to be the studio's third feature, after Bambi (1942).
 However, due to difficulties with Bambi (adapting the story and animating the animals realistically), Disney announced that Bambi would be postponed while Pinocchio would move ahead in production.
 Ben Sharpsteen was then re-assigned to supervise the production while Jack Kinney was given directional reins.

 Writing and design

 Unlike Snow White, which was a short story that the writers could expand and experiment with, Pinocchio was based on a novel with a very fixed, although episodic, story.
 Therefore, the story went through drastic changes before reaching its final incarnation.
 In the original novel, Pinocchio is a cold, rude, ungrateful, inhuman brat that often repels sympathy and only learns his lessons the hard way.
-The writers decided to modernize the character and depict him similar to Edgar Bergen's dummy Charlie McCarthy, but equally as rambunctious as the puppet in the book.
+The writers decided to modernize the character and depict him as similar to Edgar Bergen's dummy Charlie McCarthy, but just as rambunctious as the puppet in the book.
 The story was still being developed in the early stages of animation.

 Early scenes animated by Ollie Johnston and Frank Thomas show that Pinocchio's design was exactly like that of a real wooden puppet with a long pointed nose, a peaked cap and bare wooden hands.